nstolk/docs/gitea/gitea.md

     /home/git/gitea-repositories

 You can of course clone any repository on your Gitea instance to any directory on any machine you have access to.
+From here on out you can use any regular git commands.

 Gitea also comes with powerful CLI tools.
 We can create a new user: